centipeda/zynq-benchmark/README.md

 ### Benchmarking
 While logged into the ZX2, check to make sure the desired packages were built in successfully with `which gcc`, `which git`, etc. If not, it may be necessary to rebuild the image.

+Since these benchmarks all involve the compiler, the nature of the compiler flags used can affect the benchmarking results to a great extent (Dhrystone and Whestone moreso than CoreMark.)
+As such, using the same compiler flags between runs and devices is important for getting comparable results.
+All of the following benchmarks were run with the following `gcc` compiler flags: `-O3 -Ofast --mcpu=cortex-a9 -mfpu=vfpv3-fp16 –DNDEBUG`, to keep with [other benchmarks by Xilinx](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18842551/Zc702+Benchmark).

 **CoreMark**

 1. If you are connected to the internet, `git clone https://github.com/eembc/coremark` to get the [CoreMark repository](https://github.com/eembc/coremark).
 Otherwise, copy the contents of that repository to the root file system through some means.
 Internet access is not required to run the benchmark.